Skip to main content

 info

-Files ignored in the .gitignore file will not be validated by the command.
+Files ignored in the .gitignore file will not be validated.

-At the end of the command execution, it displays a message with the inconsistencies and the validation result.
+At the end, the command displays any inconsistencies and the validation result.

 Usage